biancacpacheco/python-dw/api/README.md

 #### design_list_entity_has_some_child_as_type

-Same behavior of the previous method but applied to a list of nodes.
+This method verifies if the array of entities has any child node as a specific AST type.
+All the types of AST nodes can be found [here](https://greentreesnakes.readthedocs.io/en/latest/nodes.html).
 Verifying if any element of the list is the type passed as a parameter.

 ##### Parameters